The PHP agent consists of two parts:

-The daemon acts as a proxy between the PHP agent and the New Relic servers to reduce network traffic and to improve response time for instrumented applications.
-Without the daemon running, no data is reported to New Relic.
+The daemon acts as a proxy between the PHP agent and the New Relic collector to reduce network traffic and to improve response time for instrumented applications.
+If the daemon is not running, no data is reported to New Relic.

 If you do a process listing, you will see that there are always two daemon processes running:

-Note: If you ever want to manually terminate the daemon, you should always terminate the watchdog, not the worker.
+If you need to manually terminate the daemon, always terminate the watchdog, not the worker.

 The following methods can be used to kill the daemon: